-Atkins North America, Inc. (Atkins), as General Engineering Consultant, completed the inspections in September 2019 and is pleased to report that the system has been maintained in good repair, working order, and condition.
+Atkins North America, Inc. (Atkins), as General Engineering Consultant, completed the inspections in September 2020 and is pleased to report that the system has been maintained in good repair, working order, and condition.
 This observation was based on a general visual inspection of the roadway, walls, bridges, tunnel, and facilities/buildings.

 Atkins recommends that the Authority continue to implement the routine maintenance as budgeted and scoped, and to also implement the Reserve Maintenance Projects planned for the ensuing fiscal year.
-Through coordination with the NTTA Staff, and in review of the anticipated Reserve Maintenance Projects scheduled for fiscal year 2020 (FY20), the following budgets are recommended, to be presented at the Finance and Audit Committee meeting on October 3, 2019, and subject to Board approval in December 2019:
+Through coordination with the NTTA Staff, and in review of the anticipated Reserve Maintenance Projects scheduled for fiscal year 2021 (FY21), the following budgets are recommended, which will be presented at the Board of Directors' meeting on October 21, 2020, and subject to Board approval in December 2020:

 Budget Recommendations

 Funds Budget

-Operation and Maintenance Fund \$195.5 million
+Operation and Maintenance Fund \$175.0 million

-Reserve Maintenance Fund \$ 61.4 million
+Reserve Maintenance Fund \$ 57.1 million